Messaging on SignalWire

 In addition to that, there are considerations for each type of phone number you can purchase.

-Long code numbers are commonly referred to as "local" numbers, and are the most common type.
-They are only suitable for person-to-person (P2P) messaging, meaning a casual two way conversation initiated by an actual user.
+10-digit long code numbers are commonly referred to as "local" numbers, and are the most common type.
+They are primarily intended for person-to-person (P2P) messaging, meaning a casual two way conversation initiated by an actual user.
 They are limited to 1 message per second, but that should not be an issue if they are used as intended.
+Being that SignalWire is an API platform, all messages that leave the platform are automatically classified as A2P (application-to-person) by the downstream carriers.
+Currently, Verizon is the only carrier that guarantees deliverability of A2P messaging on 10-digit local numbers on it's network, and levies a Network Access Fee for each message delivered (see Messaging Pricing for up-to-date carrier fees).
+Other mobile carriers are likely to implement similar A2P specific products in the future.
+To ensure maximum of deliverability of A2P messages on 10-digit long code numbers, make sure to follow our A2P Messaging Best Practices.

 Toll free numbers have an area code that begins with an 8, and are less restrictive due to their nature.
 They can be used for application-to-person (A2P) messaging provided content meets the general guidelines.
 They are limited to sending 10 messages per second.